 Camilla Halewood is an Honorary Research Associate in the MSk Lab in the Department for Surgery & Cancer.

 Before joining the MSk Lab, Camilla worked as Research Assistant in the Biomechanics Research Group, part of the Medical Engineering group within the Department of Mechanical Engineering.
-She started work at Imperial College in June 2008.

 Her research at Imperial has focused on the testing and development of reconstructions for the human knee, looking at treatments for conditions ranging from sports injuries such as anterior cruciate ligament rupture and meniscal tears through to severe osteoarthritis in the older patient.
 She completed her PhD in June 2016, entitled "Total Knee Replacements: Design and Pre-Clinical Testing".